NASA-IMPACT/veda-config/docs/CONTENT.md

 MDX content for discovery will show up under its own page under `:thematic-area/discoveries/:discovery-id`.
 For example, `air-quality-and-covid-19` discovery, which belongs to `air-quality` thematic area will show up under `/air-quality/discoveries/air-quality-and-covid-19`

 **related**
+`Related[]`
 List of related contents.
-This list will be displayed at the bottom of discovery page like below.(The example shows the case when there are 3 related content entries.)
+This list will be displayed at the bottom of discovery page like below.
+(The example shows the case when there are 3 related content entries.)

 ![screenshot of related content component on discovery page](./media/related-content-discovery.jpg)